philbudden/dp203/azure_synapse_analytics.md

     - Replicated
         - Full copy of the table is replicated.
 	    - This uses a lot of space.
-	- Joins on replicated tables don't require data movement so quries are fast.
+	- Joins on replicated tables don't require data movement so queries are fast.
 	- Best for small table.

 - Uses ELT for bulk data